simpsonst/posthack/README.md

 ## At 01:20, 07:20, 13:20, 19:20, wake an idle fetchmail up.
 20 1,7,13,19 * * * if [ -r "$HOME/.fetchmail.pid" ] ; then /bin/kill -HUP "$(/bin/cat "$HOME/.fetchmail.pid")" ; fi
 ```

-This only works with IMAP, and only one account can be watched.

 If you fetch from the remote server, and have `procmail` depositing emails back into it, avoid creating a loop whereby your emails are dropped back in `INBOX` by default, and `fetchmail` pulls from there!
 Instead, use the remote server's native filtering facility to move all emails arriving by SMTP into (say) `INBOX/Incoming`, and have `fetchmail` pull only from there.